governifyauditor/showcase-notifications/README.md

 ```
 5. Setup repository and add an info.yml file in the root of your repo (main or master branch).
 You can check this [template](https://github.com/governify/audited-project-template/blob/main/info.yml) or this [example](https://github.com/governifyauditor/goldenflow-showcase-project/blob/main/info.yml) or this [one](https://github.com/governifyauditor/showcase-notifications/blob/main/info.yml) and add it.

-6. Register in the System.
+6. Register the project in the System in the `testing-notification` course we've just added.
 You can checkout [this guide](https://www.governify.io/quickstart/add-teams) about how to add a team in the system.
 7. Add the script `dashboardGenerator.js` (can be found at the root of this repository) to the assets at /public/director in case it is not present.
 You will have to add a [Grafana API token](https://grafana.com/docs/grafana/latest/http_api/auth/#create-api-token) at the beggining of this script.
 This script is the responsible to persist the dashboards in order for Grafana to notify on any change.
 8. Enable the task execution at the Director.
 For it you need to POST this information:
 ```